 “We found that patients living alone were able to safely recover without any increase in the rate of complications,” said Dr. William J. Hozack, an orthopedic surgeon who presented the study at the American Academy of Orthopaedic Surgeons.
 “Even more strikingly, patients were generally happy and content being in the comfort of their own home during recovery.”

-These studies conclude that given the emotional benefits, the lack of complications, and the cost savings, outpatient recovery can be a beneficial option for total joint replacement patients who live alone.
+These studies conclude that given the emotional benefits, the lack of complications, and the cost savings, outpatient recovery can have beneficial hip and knee surgical outcomes for total joint replacement patients who live alone.

 Struggling with joint pain?
 Interested in learning more about your post-surgical options?
 Dr. Stickney, a Kirkland orthopedic surgeon, specializes in procedures including total knee replacement.
 Contact his office today.